Security for Lent

 Another thing you can add for your Lenten Financial Journey, might be to be more secure, especially with your passwords and your PINs.

-When was the last time you changed the password for your on line banking, or your credit card on line page?
+When was the last time you changed the password for your on-line banking, or your credit card on-line page?
 Don’t like changing it because it is so hard to remember?
-The people trying to scam your on line access will thank you when your money disappears.
+The people trying to scam your on-line access will thank you when your money disappears.
 Won’t happen to you?
 Think again.

 Given the latest wave of phishing and hacking that has been going on, this stuff is no longer being done by “rambunctious teenagers”, this is organized, and it is criminal.
 Who exactly is doing this?
 Did I not just say organized crime?
-This is a new booming money making scheme for them (and for other groups too), and you are in their cross hairs.
+This is a new booming money-making scheme for them (and for other groups too), and you are in their cross hairs.

 Add security this Lent, by changing all your passwords at least once.
-Think up a good one, and then you can figure out a system to change those passwords at least once every 3 months if not more (sounds like a pain in the rump? sorry good security demands vigilence).
+Think up a good one, and then you can figure out a system to change those passwords at least once every 3 months if not more (sounds like a pain in the rump? sorry good security demands vigilance).

 Funny Looking ATM?